 It's relative.
-A Pinin Spider costs as much as a correct windshield or a tune-up for an early '60's Ferrari Spider.
+A whole Pinin Spider costs as much as a correct windshield or a tune-up for an early '60's Ferrari Spider.
 Think of Fiat as if, Henry Ford Jr. married Sofia Loren.
 Fiat is the Ford of Europe... just sexier.
-The 124 might be compared to the Ford Mustang only Italian style.
-The Spider remained truer to it's roots and did not get as fat as the Ford... and of course our Spiders are a bit more refined offering DOHC motors and 4 wheel disc's.
+The 124 might be compared to the Ford Mustang only for it's sexier Italian style.
+The Spider remained truer to it's roots - over the years - and did not get as fat as the Ford... and of course our Pinin Spiders are more refined offering DOHC motors, fuel injection and 4 wheel disc bakes.

 The 124 is a sports car built to be affordable even as Pininfarina took over manufacturing.
 But in truth - despite the Fiat era's reputation for rust - this era of the 124 Spiders are really quite durable given proper care.
-Ferrari owners will gleefully tell you the extra maintenance costs are worth it.
+Ferrari owners will gleefully tell you the extra maintenance costs are worth it, 124 owners agree.